-Certain non-financial assets are measured at fair value on a nonrecurring basis, including property and equipment, operating lease right-of-use assets, goodwill and intangible assets and they are recorded at fair value only when impairment is recognized by applying unobservable inputs such as forecasted financial performance and discount rate to the discounted cash flow valuation methodology.
-During the year ended December 31, 2018, the Group terminated its unmanned retail shelves business and wrote off the related property and equipment of RMB8,481.
-The Group did not recognize any impairment of property and equipment during the years ended December 31, 2019 and 2020.
+Certain non-financial assets are measured at fair value on a nonrecurring basis, including property and equipment, operating lease rightof-use assets, goodwill and intangible assets and they are recorded at fair value only when impairment is recognized by applying unobservable inputs such as forecasted financial performance and discount rate to the discounted cash flow valuation methodology.
+During the years ended December 31, 2019, 2020 and 2021, the Group did not recognize any impairment of property and equipment.

-4. SHORT-TERM INVESTMENT
+4. SHORT-TERM INVESTMENTS

 As of December 31,

-2019 2020
+2020 2021

 RMB RMB

-Wealth management products 242,567 470,000
+Wealth management products 470,000 568,909

-Time deposits 714,803 300,000
+Time deposits 300,000 625,000

-Total 957,370 770,000
+Total 770,000 1,193,909